Part of our Covid Hack series of articles

 In a resilient system, simplicity is achieved with each evolution.
 Cross-functional skills are developed through collaboration, and creativity thrives as learning increases through experimentation, trial and error.

 Each team optimised for the whole, dynamic system.
-Each team sharing knowledge, resources and swarming to solve complex problems in order to deliver the most valuable work.
+Each team shares knowledge and resources, and swarms to solve complex problems in order to deliver the most valuable work.
 Continuously.

 The shape shifts from a stand-alone dynamic system to an interdependent dynamic system.
 A hive.